Subdiffusion of sticky dendrimers in an associative polymer network: Conclusions

 \section{Conclusions}

-The transport of various types of probe particles through polymer solutions and networks holds significant interest for biomedical,~\cite{siepmann2012modeling,peppas2000hydrogels} industrial~\cite{hermans1968role} and biological applications.~\cite{chatterjee2011subdiffusion,tabei2013intracellular,goodrich2018enhanced} Some of these particles interact with their surroundings while others undergo simple Brownian motion.
-This study used Brownian Dynamics simulations to examine dendrimers as probe particles within networks of associative polymers, focusing on how both non-sticky and sticky interactions affect network structure and dendrimer behaviour.
+The transport of various types of probe particles through polymer solutions and networks holds significant interest for biomedical,~\citep{siepmann2012modeling,peppas2000hydrogels} industrial~\citep{hermans1968role} and biological applications.~\citep{chatterjee2011subdiffusion,tabei2013intracellular,goodrich2018enhanced} Some of these particles interact with their surroundings while others undergo simple Brownian motion.
+This study used Brownian dynamics simulations to examine dendrimers as probe particles within networks of associative polymers, focusing on how both non-sticky and sticky interactions affect network structure and dendrimer behaviour.
 This is achieved by having various types of stickers in the system, having specific functions (type A for network formation, type B and C for network-dendrimer interactions present on the respective polymer architectures).
 Essential interactions like excluded volume and hydrodynamic interactions are included.
-Moreover, we compared our results with experimental observations of bacteriophage diffusion within mucus.

 We find that the size of non-sticky dendrimers and sticky dendrimers with low sticker interaction strengths remains constant in the dilute regime and decreases in the semidilute regime, similar to the behaviour of non-sticky dendrimers in polymer solutions.
 In contrast, sticky dendrimers with high interaction strength ($\epsilon_{\textrm{d}}$) exhibit a non-monotonic size behaviour: they initially swell at low concentrations but shrink at higher concentrations, collapsing onto a master scaling curve.
 Notably, the spacing between stickers on the linear chains ($s_{\mathrm{d}}$) does not influence the dendrimer size.
 This trend is supported by the bead density distribution profiles, which show that the density of beads away from the dendrimer core initially increases with concentration before declining.
 Regardless of stickiness or concentration, all dendrimers maintain a dense core with bead density gradually decreasing toward the periphery.
+Analysis of the network's mesh size distribution reveals that non-sticky dendrimers induce the formation of localized cavities, resulting in a bimodal distribution.
+In contrast, attractive interactions between sticky dendrimers and the network stretch the mesh, leading to a broader distribution of mesh sizes.